top of page

 Transcribed Podcast Episode

-For a comprehensive list of the equipment and software my clients use, head to my website and grab my free Start-a-Podcast guide.
+For a comprehensive list of the equipment and software my clients use, head to my website and grab my free start a podcast guide.
 I've condensed months of research into this guide, offering you the industry's best choices.
-Download it today; the link is in the show notes!
+Download it today.
+The link is in the show notes.
+Now let's jump into it.

 So what is SEO?